JuliaPhylo/SNaQ.jl/docs/src/man/fixednetworkoptim.md

 These 2 options give quite different rooted versions of the network:
 1. On the external edge 8 to A (top right).
-   This requires the existence of an unsampled taxon, sister to BOECD, that would have contributed to introgression into an ancestor of E.
+   This requires the existence of an unsampled taxon, sister to BDCOE, that would have contributed to introgression into an ancestor of E.
 2. On its parent edge 10 (bottom right).